LSNJLAW SM

 How Does the Affordable Care Act (ACA) Impact You?

 • Elimination of pre-existing condition exclusions.
-If you or your dependent has a pre-existing health condition, such as cancer, type I diabetes, or autism, insurance companies may no longer charge higher premiums, limit benefits, or deny coverage.
+If you or your dependent has a pre-existing health condition, such as cancer, type I diabetes, or autism, insurance companies cannot charge higher premiums, limit benefits, or deny coverage, which was common pre-ACA..

 • Extended coverage for dependents.
 Young, healthy children are now allowed to stay on their parent’s private insurance until age 26.